-16. Joint City Schools Facilities Master Plan (PZ, ACPS, GS, OMB, RPCA, Housing)
+12. Joint City Schools Facilities Master Plan (PZ, ACPS, GS, OMB, RPCA, Housing)

-The Ad Hoc Joint City-Schools Facility Investment Task Force recommended that the City and ACPS develop a joint facilities master plan that determines a facilities baseline for the City and ACPS, reviews existing assumptions about the need for capital projects to support service delivery now and in the future, develops a strategic vision for facilities development for the City and ACPS; and synthesizes the facilities baseline, assumptions, and the strategic vision into a roadmap that addresses the City and ACPS' highest needs and biggest risks first, considers the potential use of swing space in an optimal manner, and formulates a smart strategy for land acquisition and use.
+The Ad Hoc Joint City-Schools Facility Investment Task Force recommended that the City and ACPS develop a joint facilities master plan that determines a facilities baseline for the City and ACPS, reviews existing assumptions about the need for capital project, develops a strategic vision for facilities development for the City and ACPS; and synthesizes the facilities baseline, assumptions, and the strategic vision into a roadmap that addresses citywide needs.
+The Master Plan will serve as a road map establishing a common process to develop and evaluate capital projects; identifying opportunities for collaborative projects between the City and ACPS; offering recommendations on ways to implement effective project design and project planning; providing strategies for maximum cost efficiencies, reflecting ongoing fiscal responsibility and providing project and schedule guidance to the City's and ACPS' CIP; clarifying the opportunity costs of prioritizing and sequencing projects; analyzing the feasibility of alternative financing options to achieve required projects; allowing for flexibility so that officials and staff have the ability to change course if projects are no longer expected to provide the intended benefits; and allowing both the City and ACPS to maximize the use of real estate while making smart decisions about future needs.